Landslide engulfs children in central Indonesia, killing 1

-JAKARTA, Indonesia (AP) — A landslide engulfed children playing near a cliff in central Indonesiat, killing one and injuring several, the country’s disaster agency said Friday.
+JAKARTA, Indonesia (AP) — A landslide engulfed children playing near a cliff in central Indonesia, killing one and injuring several, the country’s disaster agency said Friday.

 Agency spokesman Sutopo Purwo Nugroho posted a video online that showed frantic villagers pulling a limp child out of sodden earth on Thursday afternoon.